-This alien-looking geyser on the edge of Black Rock Desert is actually man-made.
-Man-made by accident, that is.
+This alien-looking geyser on the edge of Black Rock Desert is actually human-made.
+But it wasn’t put there on purpose.

-In 1964 a geothermic energy company drilled a test well at the same site.
-The water they struck was that same 200 degrees.
-Hot, but not hot enough for their purposes.
-The well was supposedly re-sealed, but apparently, it did not hold.
-The new geyser, a few hundred feet north of the original, robbed the first of its water pressure, and the cone now lies dry.
+In 1964, a geothermic energy company drilled a test well at the same site.
+They struck the same water, which was hot, but not hot enough for their purposes.
+The well was supposedly re-sealed, but apparently, the cap did not hold.
+A new, larger geyser emerged a few hundred feet north of the original.
+Robbed of its water pressure, the older cone now lies dry.

 Know Before You Go